HellDeveloper91/bmat_test/README.md

 This will deploy a django app running in background at <http://127.0.0.1:8000>.
 You can go to django admin view at
 <http://127.0.0.1:8000/admin>, but first create a super user:

-`docker-compose run web /code/manage.py createsuperuser`
+`docker-compose run web python /code/manage.py createsuperuser`

 When you finish, remember to stop the container: